profittlich/es8cli/README.md

 # ES8cli

 Configure your Boss ES-8 loop switcher from the command line.
-Read, change and write patches and configure global settings.
+Read, change and write patches.

 This is not a replacement for the official ES-8 Edit software from Boss, which provides a graphical user interface for more intuitive editing.
 ES8cli has advantages for bulk editing and can be used in scripts.